A toss between recurring card payments vs direct debit: What’s your bet?

 What are repeat payments?

 Repeat payments are similar to recurring payments, with one key exception: they aren’t pre-scheduled for billing at a specified time interval.
-Instead, they facilitate one-click payment by storing the customer's preferred payment option and allowing them to re-use it on their next purchase.
-This saves time and effort when entering payment details again.
+Instead, they store the customer's payment details and prompt for a one-click payment each time the customer makes a transaction.
+While, this saves time and effort when entering payment details again, it also safeguards customers from unnecessary transactions due to pre-scheduled payments.

 Let's take the example of the food and drink business.
 A customer might place their first order and save their payment information.
 When they want to order again, the next time on the same platform, they can complete their transaction with just one click, which makes way for convenient ordering.